Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 endpoint: Microsoft identity platform
 ---

-# Using an integrated token cache between a web app and a background worker
+# Sharing the MSAL token cache between a web app and a background console worker app

 ## Scenario